hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 ### Running Multiple Agents

-You may choose to run multiple agents within your network for improved resiliency.
-If there are multiple agents available within an organization, Terraform Cloud will select the first available agent.
+You may choose to run multiple agents within your network, up to the organization's purchased agent limit.
+If there are multiple agents available within an organization, Terraform Cloud will select the first available agent within the target pool.

 #### Resilience